What you need to know about Michigan car insurance

 Limited Property Damage

-Under Michigan law, if you are 50% or more at fault in an accident, the other person can sue you for up to $1000 for damage that their policy does not pay.
-If you purchase this coverage, your policy will pay up to $1000 to the other party’s collision coverage.
-This limit increases to $3000 on July 1.
+Under Michigan law, if you are 50% or more at fault in an accident, the other person can sue you for up to $3000 for damage that their policy does not pay.
+If you purchase this coverage, your policy will pay up to $3000 to the other party’s collision coverage.
 If you are hit and need to know how to get your deductible back, go to How to file a mini-tort claim.

 Michigan Miscellaneous Insurance Coverages